ravikanagpal/AI_React_Chat_Bot/README.md

 - Placeholder for integrating real LLM APIs (e.g., **OpenAI**, **Hugging Face**) in the future.

 ### **Frontend**
-- Developed with **React** for a dynamic and user-friendly interface.
-- Designed for seamless communication with the backend over REST APIs.
+- **React** based dynamic and user-friendly interface capable of communicating with the backend over REST APIs.

 ### **Containerization**
 - **Dockerized** backend and frontend for environment consistency.